App Profile: ICircuit

 Rating: 1/5

 I really wanted to play around with a simulation, but it fights you every step of the way.
 The settings are barebones, the interface, drawing and deleting fight you EVERY step of the way, you can’t rotate stuff and scaling things is only in one direction, for a barebones list of components they just direct you to the wiki instead of detailing the twenty or so in-app for QoL.
 This would be a fun $2-5 toy to play around making basic starter boards, but I’d be laughed out of an office if I handed the spaghetti mess that comes out of this to a professional.
 Eh, at least it was an entertaining thirty minutes for an extreme premium.
-Oh yeah, and hats off to the inept technical genius who made it so pressing “undo” keeps undoing thirty minutes of stuff.
-This UI is a technical dumpster fire.
-I’m going to RTFM and give it one last shot later, but that won’t fix the lack of intuitive and intelligent design.

 About iCircuit